Manually Install on Ubuntu (Remote)#

 Key Concepts#

-An interactive, text based interface that runs in a terminal.
-Provides features like drop downs and selections through selector keys.
+Running commands interactively in an SSH terminal using the CLI TUI, which is a text based interface that runs in a terminal and provides features like drop downs and selections through selector keys.

 The destination folder on the remote machine for binaries and program files.
 The name is fixed as .nvwb, and the default location is in the home directory, ~/.nvwb.